 I KISSED SHARA WHEELER is author Casey McQueston’s debut young adult (YA) novel, though she’s already published two successful adult fiction books.
 And it’s a book that had me liking it, then not liking it, and liking it again as the story progressed.
-But as you can see, I ultimately awarded four stars.
+But as you can see, I ultimately awarded four stars on Goodreads.

 Sometimes when I read YA books, I don’t understand why they get that designation.
 They seem to be ideal for adults too.
 Not so with this book – definitely YA all the way!

 It’s a story about senior year angst at a private Christian high school in a small town in Alabama –with teenagers (nearing graduation) struggling to figure out who they are, how to act with their friends, what to share to their parents, and how much to reveal with peers.
 It’s also about hiding parts of oneself, telling lies, spreading gossip.
 And it’s about both the popular kids and the outcasts and all the judgments they make and the secrets they keep.
 It made me SO GLAD I’m beyond that place in life.